openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Heroic Test of Perception (DC 20)

 Zak and his party are exploring the remnants of an abandoned space colony.
+Several signs suggest that something new has taken up residence in the colony, so Zak tells the
+GM that he will be
+searching for traps ahead of the party.
+After clearing several rooms, the party is walking down

+\page

+<div class='pageNumber auto'></div>

+___
-Several signs suggest that something new has taken up residence in the colony, so Zak tells the GM that he will be searching for traps ahead of the party.
-After clearing several rooms, the party is walking down a corridor that the GM knows to contain a proximity mine, so she asks Zak to roll Perception.
+a corridor that the GM knows to contain a proximity mine, so she asks Zak to roll Perception.

 **Success with a twist:** Zak notices the mine just as he steps within its activation zone.
 He is able to shout to his party to take cover, but he will suffer the full force of the mine.